Mathematical models of bodies

 plot!(title = "Результаты моделирования в Engee", ylabel = "Данные", xlabel="Время, c")

-As we can see, the model displays oscillations with gradual damping of the oscillation process, which is identical to the behaviour of a physical body on a spring.
+As we can see, the model displays vibrations with a gradual attenuation of the oscillatory process, which is identical to the behavior of a physical body on a spring.

 Conclusion

-As a result of this example we have shown you the capabilities of Engee in modelling the behaviour of physical objects by building a mathematical model of the object.
+As a result of the implementation of this example, we have shown you the capabilities of Engee in modeling the behavior of physical objects by constructing a mathematical model of the object.

-This example allows you to demonstrate the behaviour of an object based on its parameters, which can be applied to more complex algorithms and systems.
+This example allows you to demonstrate the behavior of an object based on its parameters, which can be applicable to more complex algorithms and systems.